A controversial bid has been made to build on land used for decades by villagers as a drying area for washed clothes.

 In August, landowner Gemma Campbell, who lives in Stoke, withdrew her original bid to build nine homes along the shoreline.

-In March, Ms Campbell had plans passed by Moray Council to build a boatyard and cafe in the village.
-Ms Campbell is involved in the training of open water rowers and the construction of their equipment.
+In March, Ms Campbell had plans passed by Moray Council to build a boatyard and a cafe in the village.

 This followed rival campaigns both for and against the proposals organised by members of the village.